 - ½ cup tapioca flour

-- 1 egg
+- 1 teaspoon baking soda

 - 2 teaspoons vanilla

-- m&m's or chocolate coated candies (optional)
+- m&m's or chocolate coated candies optional